rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-24-Roasted-Butternut-Squash.md

 comments: true
 permalink:
 ---
 Happy Friday!
 One of my all-time favorite side dishes is roasted butternut squash.
 Although, I sometimes opt for the already cubed butternut squash it is noticeably better if you buy it and chop it yourself.
 It is worth the effort, trust me.
-I love to use any leftovers we have on salad, my favorite being my “Burger Up” house salad.
+I love to use any leftovers we have on salad, my favorite being my ["Burger Up House Salad"](/2020/03/06/Burger-Up-Salad/).

 Roasted Butternut Squash
 Servings: 4